telekom-mms/ansible-collection-icinga-director/docs/icinga_notification_template.rst

     Note - Appending to existing vars, imports or any other list/dict is not possible.
 You have to overwrite the complete list/dict.

     Note - Variables that are set by default will also be applied, even if not set.

+  imports (optional, list, None)
+    Importable templates, add as many as you want.
+Required when state is :literal:`present`.

+    Please note that order matters when importing properties from multiple templates - last one wins.

+    Required if :emphasis:`state` is :literal:`present`.

   url (True, str, None)